codescooldallas/codescooldallas.github.io/code-of-conduct/index.md

 ---
-title: Code of Conduct
+title: Code's Cool of Conduct
 category: navigation
 ---

 All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following code of conduct.
-Organisers will enforce this code throughout the event.
+Organizers will enforce this code throughout the event.
 We are expecting cooperation from all participants to help ensuring a safe environment for everybody.

 ### tl;dr: Don’t be a Jerk